nasa/harmony-regression-tests/README.md

 use the environment.yml of the test to [create the environment with conda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) or you can create the environment with another virtual env, just ensure all of the requirement from the environment.yml file are installed.
+(Be careful, This will always create a conda environment named papermill, so delete any existing environment before installing from the environment.yml).
 1. Start the jupyter server: `jupyter notebook`.
-1. Open the jupyter notebook file for the test.
+1. Browse and open the jupyter notebook file for the test. (`<image>_Regression.ipynb`)
 1. Update the `harmony_host_url` in the notebook.
 1. Run the tests.